avcoder/unit04-lesson03/slides.md

 - Using a fibonacci scale of 1, 2, 3, 5, 8 where 1 is the least amount of work, 8 is most, rate our current delete functionality.
 Whatever value you assign, use that as a basis for the next questions:
 - Scenario 1: Clicking Delete button redirects to a delete page where user can then Confirm whether they truly want to delete.
 If confirmed, it deletes it
 - Scenario 2: Clicking Delete button opens a [bootstrap modal component](https://www.tutorialrepublic.com/snippets/designs/delete-confirmation-modal.png) where user can then Confirm whether they truly want to delete.
 If confirmed, it deletes it
+- Exercise #1: Do a Spike task (research task) to investigate how scenarios 2 if/how scenarios can be done (there may be more than one way to do this)
-- Exercise #1: Give a fibonacci value for Scenario 1 on how hard/difficult/long it might be to complete this task
+- Exercise #2a: Give a value for Scenario 1 on how hard/difficult/long it might be to complete this task
-- Exercise #2: Give a fibonacci value for Scenario 2 on how hard/difficult/long it might be to complete this task
+- Exercise #2b: Give a value for Scenario 2 on how hard/difficult/long it might be to complete this task

 ---
 transition: slide-left